docs-mj/docs-mj.github.io/content/docs/landchad/ergo.md

 You now have your service file, but it is not installed yet.
-To install it, switch to your normal user, and execute the following lines to install, enable, and start the SystemD service:
+To install it, switch to your normal user, and execute the following lines to install, enable, and start the systemd service:

 ```fish
 ln -s /home/ergo/server/ergo.service /etc/systemd/system/ergo.service